volcan01010/indeed_scraper/README.md

 The code for a micropipeline is stored in `micropipeline.py`.
 It will download job data from a queue and store to file and record exceptions.
-It can be called from the commandline with:
+It can be called from the command line with:

 ```bash
 python micropipeline.py
 ```

+Look at the contents of `results.txt` and `failed_keys.txt` for details.
+For now it repeatedly calls the example job advert and a simulated failure.

 ### Tests